batect/batect/docs/content/config/Tasks.md

     Values can be [expressions](Overview.md#expressions).

-    Prior to v0.21, environment variables were required to be supplied in `name=value` format.

 * `ports` List of port mappings to create for the container, in addition to those defined on the container itself.

     Behaves identically to [specifying a port mapping directly on the container](Containers.md#ports), and supports the same syntax.

-    Available since v0.13.

 * `working_directory` Working directory to use for this task's container.

     Overrides any working directory on the container definition and the image's default working directory.
 If no working directory is provided here, [the working directory specified on the container definition](Containers.md#working_directory) is used if there is one, otherwise the image's default working directory is used.

-    Available since v0.26.

 ## `dependencies`
 List of other containers (not tasks) that should be started and healthy before starting the task container given in `run`.